 Fairbanks Soil & Water Conservation District promotes sustainable land development and works with private landowners to address their natural resource concerns.
 By partnering with local, state and federal organizations, the FSWCD provides education and technical assistance to private landowners with issues related to soil, agriculture, water, invasive species, forestry, land development, and other related natural resource issues.
 Please contact your local legislators to encourage them to support soil & water districts statewide!

 It's time to get your soil samples into FSWCD for testing.
 It's best to sample in the fall to get an accurate estimate of what's in your soil for next years growing season!
+We can do it now though.
 Email firstname.lastname@example.org or call 479-1213 Ext.
-108 for more information.
+7 for more information.
 You can also check out our soil testing page for more information.

 The second season of herbicide treatment in Chena Slough will begin the week of June 25th.
 The aquatic herbicide fluridone is being used to eradicate the invasive aquatic plant elodea from the waters of Chena Slough.
 For more details click on the "Elodea in interior Alaska" tab.